vk46/SpringMVC-CRUD/README.md

 CRUD stands for Create, Read, Update and Delete, which refers to the four operations on persistence storage.

-RESTful service uses the following HTTP methods to map the HTTP request to CRUD operations.
+RESTful service uses the POST and GET (Mostly Used)  HTTP methods to map the HTTP request to CRUD operations.

 ### Tools and Technologies Used for this Application
 * Spring Web MVC 4.3.1.RELEASE